teamniteo/handbook/work-process/user-stories.md

 ### Filename template

-The filename of the demos should have dashes replace any spaces, include issue number and the reposity name, using this template:
+The filename of the demos should have dashes replace any spaces, include issue number, using this template:

-`<issue-no>-<gh-repo>-<Title-of-user-story>.mp4`
+`<gh-repo>-<issue-no>-<Title-of-user-story>.mp4`

-e.g. `312-dmon-Fix-domains-not-working.mp4`
+e.g. `dmon-312-Fix-domains-not-working.mp4`

 ### Upload
 Upload the demo file to Operations by editing and attaching to the latest [Sprint Release].
 Then copy the link and paste it under the Expections section of the User Story.